 - and some other awesome items

 I am just sharing my ah-ha moment with the world and hope that maybe some other people’s development lives will be improved.
+Also if you are looking for some great tips on how to become a successful freelance developer this link has it all.
 The examples above are just some and building by the day if you might be interested check back and see what I have to offer….or what I offer it is my book of secrets.
 I really do think that we all grow as a team and no by ourselves and by reading other blogs this is what inspired me.